This article contains links where CareerAddict may earn a commission on qualifying purchases.

 You may think ‘kids these days’ are too lazy and don’t want to work.
-And while it is true that the global youth unemployment rate is in the double digits, there are many 16-year-olds and other teenagers who want to find work, be given an opportunity and earn extra cash.
-This is an admirable pursuit and they should be commended for being mature about entering the labour market in their formative years.
+And while it is true that the global youth unemployment rate is in the double digits, this shouldn’t stop teens from seeking an opportunity to earn extra cash.
+This is an admirable pursuit, and they should be commended for being mature about entering the labour market in their formative years.

-In these modern times, it can be hard to find jobs that hire at 16 because of all the rules and regulations.
-That said, with a lot of research, a sublime CV and a little bit of luck, you can locate that first part-time job that you will always remember as the years go by.
-In the future, whether you worked as a cashier or a movie theater attendant, you will look back and say: ‘The first time I received my pay, it changed my life forever’.
+It can be hard to find jobs that hire at 16 because of all the rules and regulations.
+That said, with a lot of research, a sublime CV and a little bit of luck, you can land your first part-time job that you will always remember as the years go by.

 What other jobs would be good for 16-year-olds?
-Let us know in the comments section!
+Let us know in the comments section below!